grantjenks/python-diskcache/docs/tutorial.rst

 return value is a list of warnings.

     >>> warnings = cache.check()

+Caches do not automatically remove the underlying directory where keys and values are stored.
+The cache is intended to be persistent and so must be deleted manually.

     >>> cache.close()
     >>> import shutil
     >>> try:
     ...     shutil.rmtree(cache.directory)
     ... except OSError:  # Windows wonkiness
     ...     pass

+To permanently delete the cache, recursively remove the cache's directory.

 .. _tutorial-fanoutcache: